splunk/observability-workshop/multipass/README.md

-# Launch a Multipass workshop instance
+# Preparing a Multipass instance

 **NOTE:** Please disable any VPNs or proxies before running the commands below e.g: